We are envisioning a safer, more accessible, and connected future, together.

 Kansas City, MO 64130

-Office Hours:
+Office Hours

-Monday – Friday | 2 – 6 p.m.
+Monday through Friday | 2 – 6 p.m.

 Funding for the first two phases of the Reconnecting the East Side project is primarily provided through a $5 million federal Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant, with additional funding support in the amount of $2.5 million from the City of Kansas City, Missouri, and MoDOT.

-US-71 Highway divides a once-connected community, with few opportunities to cross by car or on foot.
+US-71 Highway divides a once-connected community, with few opportunities to cross it by car or on foot.
 The distances between crossings – a half mile on average – add significant time to a pedestrian’s travel time.
 Far too many pedestrians have been killed or seriously injured while trying to cross US-71, even at legal crossing locations.

-In 2022, the City adopted its Vision Zero KC: Safe, Healthy, and Equitable Streets for All Plan.
-This plan documents that since 2010, there has been a 37% increase in crashes in Kansas City, and the brunt of this increase occurred in low-income and minority communities.
+In 2022, the City adopted its Vision Zero Action Plan.
+The plan documents that since 2010, there has been a 37% increase in crashes in Kansas City, and the brunt of this increase has occurred in low-income and minority communities.
 The plan identifies that the five-mile corridor encompassing the Reconnecting the East Side project sees the highest crashes for pedestrians and cyclists in the entire city.
-The US-71 corridor, as well as Prospect Avenue directly to the west, and Gregory Boulevard as it crosses US-71, were all identified as “Top Priority High Injury Networks.”
+The US-71 corridor, as well as Prospect Avenue directly to the west, and Gregory Boulevard as it crosses US-71, were all identified as Top Priority High Injury Network (HIN) corridors and intersections.

-Kansas City is managing the Reconnecting the East Side project, in collaboration with the Missouri Department of Transportation (MoDOT) and Mid-America Regional Council (MARC).
+Kansas City is managing the Reconnecting the East Side project in collaboration with the Missouri Department of Transportation (MoDOT) and Mid-America Regional Council (MARC).
 The City and its Hg Consult-led consultant team are coordinating closely with the Federal Highway Administration (FHWA), MoDOT, MARC, and other regulatory agencies.

-Although these agencies are partnering to manage this project, the community will play a key role in leading the conversation and deciding the future of the US-71 corridor.
+Although these agencies are partnering to manage this project, the community will play a key role in leading the conversation and deciding on the future of the US-71 corridor.

-The Reconnecting the East Side project is still in its early stages, where much of the important investigative work will be completed, and the project scope of work will progress through three phases on the following timeline:
+The Reconnecting the East Side project is still in its early stages where much of the important investigative work will be completed, and the project scope of work will progress through three phases on the following timeline:

-• Phase 1 (Fall 2024 – Winter 2026):
+- Phase 1 (Fall 2024 – Spring 2026):

-Developing a Planning and Environmental Linkages (PEL) Study
+Developing a Planning and Environmental Linkages (PEL) Study - Phase 2 (Fall 2025 – Fall 2026):

-Addressing the 1985 Federal Consent Decree
+Addressing the 1985 Federal Consent Decree - Phase 3 (Fall 2026 – Fall 2028):

 Advancing to the National Environmental Policy Act (NEPA) review process and Preliminary Design